Chromatic aberration

-In optics, chromatic aberration (CA), also called chromatic distortion and spherochromatism, is a failure of a lens to focus all colors to the same point.
+In optics, chromatic aberration (CA), also called chromatic distortion, color aberration, color fringing, or purple fringing, is a failure of a lens to focus all colors to the same point.
 It is caused by dispersion: the refractive index of the lens elements varies with the wavelength of light.
 The refractive index of most transparent materials decreases with increasing wavelength.
 Since the focal length of a lens depends on the refractive index, this variation in refractive index affects focusing.
+Since the focal length of the lens varies with the color of the light, different colors of light are brought to focus at different distances from the lens or with different levels of magnification.
 Chromatic aberration manifests itself as "fringes" of color along boundaries that separate dark and bright parts of the image.

 Types

 There are two types of chromatic aberration: axial (longitudinal), and transverse (lateral).
 Axial aberration occurs when different wavelengths of light are focused at different distances from the lens (focus shift).
 Longitudinal aberration is typical at long focal lengths.
 Transverse aberration occurs when different wavelengths are focused at different positions in the focal plane, because the magnification and/or distortion of the lens also varies with wavelength.
 Transverse aberration is typical at short focal lengths.
 The ambiguous acronym LCA is sometimes used for either longitudinal or lateral chromatic aberration.

 The two types of chromatic aberration have different characteristics, and may occur together.
 Axial CA occurs throughout the image and is specified by optical engineers, optometrists, and vision scientists in diopters.

 It can be reduced by stopping down, which increases depth of field so that though the different wavelengths focus at different distances, they are still in acceptable focus.
-Transverse CA does not occur in the center of the image and increases towards the edge.
-It is not affected by stopping down.
+Transverse chromatic aberration (TCA) does not occur on the optical axis of an optical system (which is typically the center of the image) and increases away from the optical axis.
+It is not affected by stopping down since it is caused by the different magnification of the lens with each color of light.

 In digital sensors, axial CA results in the red and blue planes being defocused (assuming that the green plane is in focus), which is relatively difficult to remedy in post-processing, while transverse CA results in the red, green, and blue planes being at different magnifications (magnification changing along radii, as in geometric distortion), and can be corrected by radially scaling the planes appropriately so they line up.